mwatt7/500px-coding-challenge/README.md

 PhotoPage.js holds the view-logic for the page of photos.
 It tracks information about the browser resolution and calculates the best size of photo to display given that information, as well as display information about the modal.
 All of this is saved in state.
 Listeners set on window that listen for resizing events update the resolution attributes, which triggers a re-render with new photo sizes in some cases.

 I made an effort to separate view components from functional components.
-PhotoTile.js, ModalPhoto.js, ModalDescription.js, etc don't even use Class syntax with a constructor - they are simple methods that retuns a block of html.
+PhotoTile.js, ModalPhoto.js, ModalDescription.js, etc don't even use Class syntax with a constructor - they are simple functions that retuns a block of html.

 Styling is minimal by design - the app is largely white and dark grey, with blue used only for actions.
 I used a few icons downloaded from Google's [Material Design](https://material.io/icons) project for buttons.